lingxiao/dialogue-systems/hw3/README.md

 	"tworken_earlystopping_27000.txt"
 	"tworken_earlystopping_27000.png" (Just screenshot image)

+Since perplexity is not the best measure of converation cohesiveness, we hypothesized early stopping may yield better results.
 The global perplexity at the stopping point of this model is higher than the one of the previous model.
 All buckets' perplexities of this model are much lower than the ones of the previous model.
-In the test results, the model generated "unk" more times than the first model.
-We didn't evaluated the results with a certain metrics, but this model's result apparently showed the worst performance among the three models.
+However, this model appear to generate more 'unk' tokens than the previous two models, and qualitatively perform far worse than the others - most of the answers do not make sense.

 <pre>
 	> Have a great day